InfinitumForm/serbian-transliteration/readme.txt

 Requires at least: 5.4
 Tested up to: 6.6
 Requires PHP: 7.0
-Stable tag: 2.0.1
+Stable tag: 2.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.buymeacoffee.com/ivijanstefan

-Universal transliterator for permalinks, posts, tags, categories, media, files, search and more, rendering them universally readable.
+Universal transliteration for permalinks, posts, tags, categories, media, files, search and more, rendering them universally readable.

 == Description ==
 This plugin provides a seamless solution for converting WordPress content between Cyrillic and Latin scripts.
 Originally starting as "Serbian Transliteration", it has evolved into a general "Transliterator" for WordPress, crafted to be user-friendly and lightweight.
 [Learn more about its transformation](https://buymeacoffee.com/ivijanstefan/transliterator-wordpress-transforming-language-barriers-bridges) from a simple Serbian tool to a versatile transliteration plugin.
 The Transliterator plugin facilitates the conversion process with minimal clicks and supports unique shortcodes, enabling selective transliteration of designated content sections, delivering superior flexibility in how content is presented.
 Whether you want to transliterate entire pages, specific parts of your content, or even permalinks, this plugin gives you full control.
 Make your site Latin now!